 “Women do have very strong relationships with each other and you don’t often see that dramatised on telly.
 In fact, friendship itself isn’t dramatised terribly well on television.
 I’d suppose I do like reflecting on friendships.
 A lot of warmth and humour can come from the relationships women have with each other.”

 For this spotlight, I have decided to focus on Sally Wainwright because I am, frankly, exhausted of seeing women pitted against each other on television.
 Most shows can spend up to seven seasons churning out feuds between women, reducing our identities to pure cattiness and jealousy, with harmful implications.
 Such representations perpetuate the false sentiment that there is no room for women to succeed because other women exist, which distracts us from the truth — there is no room for women to succeed because we live in a patriarchal world that simply doesn’t want us to.
 As a result, it’s all the more imperative that the portrayal of women on television affirms the strength that can be drawn from our love for one another, and this is exactly what Wainwright’s writing offers.
 I know that my relationships with other women have saved my life, and continue to do so.
-Continue reading “Female Director Spotlight: Sally Wainwright Does Everything Right By Complex Women”
+Continue reading “Female Director Spotlight: Sally Wainwright on the Importance of Solidarity Amongst Women”